Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 ⚠️ Safety Warning

-CRITICAL SAFETY NOTICE: Microwaves contain high-voltage capacitors that can store lethal electrical charge even when unplugged.
-The Toshiba EM925A5A-SS contains a 2100V capacitor that can remain charged for hours after disconnection.
-Before beginning any repair work, the unit must be unplugged for at least 24 hours, or the capacitor must be properly discharged using an insulated screwdriver across the terminals.
-Never attempt this repair if you are uncomfortable working with high-voltage appliances.
-Improper door switch installation can result in microwave radiation exposure, which poses serious health risks.
-Always test the repair thoroughly before returning the unit to service.
-Wear safety glasses and insulated gloves throughout the procedure.
+CRITICAL SAFETY NOTICE: Microwaves contain high-voltage capacitors that can store lethal electrical charges even when unplugged.
+The Toshiba EM925A5A-SS has a 2100V capacitor that can remain charged for hours after disconnection.
+Before starting any repair work, make sure to unplug the unit for at least 24 hours, or properly discharge the capacitor using an insulated screwdriver across the terminals.
+If you’re uncomfortable working with high-voltage appliances, do not attempt this repair.
+Improper door switch installation can lead to microwave radiation exposure, which poses serious health risks.
+Always test the repair thoroughly before putting the unit back in service.
+Remember to wear safety glasses and insulated gloves throughout the procedure.

 Parts Needed